tc39/notes/es6/2012-09/sept-18.md

 - Invoke [[Get]] on property list derived from source, for each property in list [[Put]] on target
 - private names are not copied
 - unique names are copied
-- super mechanism (rebind super)… AWB To determine needs
+- super mechanism (rebind super)...
+AWB To determine needs
 - Returns modified "target"

 DH, MM, AWB: Object.assign a well worn enough cow-path to be worth paving.
 Object.define isn't, and so should only be standardized after libraries have explored the space.